Author: Chris

 Card Face:

-• I removed the stencil and immediately put it in water, and put the card face aside to dry.
+• I put the stencil into water immediately, and set the card face aside to dry.

 Other: